kkeilholtz/capstone_InstantMessanger/README.md

 - **Simple Interface** The user experience is streamlined to be simplistic and very usable.
 No distractions, just communication.

 ## How to join
-Navigate to the provided link in the about section of this project, load the page, and you are ready to go.
+Navigate to the provided link in the about section of this project, or click [here](https://messenger-pa4s.onrender.com) load the page, and you are ready to go.

 ## Contact
 If you have any questions, contact me at [kkeilholtz@student.cvtc.edu](mailto:kkeilholtz@student.cvtc.edu)